lynnfaraday/aresmush.com/tutorials/manage/upgrades.md

 If you run into trouble resolving conflicts, don't be shy about [asking for help](/feedback.html).

-## Upgrading Extras
+## Upgrading Community Contribs

-Sometimes contributors will release a new version or patch for an existing Ares Extra plugin.
-These are upgraded independently from the main code.
-See [Upgrading Extras](/tutorials/code/extras.html#updating-plugins).
+Community contributions (plugins or themes) are upgraded independently from the main code.
+See [Upgrading Plugins](/tutorials/code/contribs.html#updating-plugins).

 ## Upgrading the Server OS